-Long-term liabilities applicable to the Wireless Fund's governmental activities are not due and payable in the current period and, therefore, are not reported as fund liabilities.
+Long-term liabilities applicable to the Wireless Fund's governmental activities are not due and payable in the current year and, therefore, are not reported as fund liabilities.
 However, they are reported in the Statement of Net Assets.
-The effect of this difference is due to compensated absences of \$36,494
+These liabilities are compensated absences of \$54,094.